There’s nothing more delicious than freshly roasted crispy pork belly. But a close runner-up is reheated pork belly (if revived in the right way).

 Always portion up the pork belly before you freeze it to save you having to defrost more than you need.

-If you want to thaw the pork belly, simply take it out of the freezer the day before you want to use it and place it in the fridge overnight.
+If you want to thaw the pork belly, take it out of the freezer and place it in the fridge the day before you want to use it.

-You can cook pork belly straight from frozen.
+Or you can cook the pork belly straight from frozen.
 The general rule is to add on 50% cooking time for frozen meat.
 So if you would cook it for 2 hours from fresh, you need to cook it for 3 hours from frozen.
 The oven is best for reheating frozen pork belly.

 What to do with leftover pork belly